Outdoor Therapy

 Experience

 My approach to Outdoor Therapy is rooted in experience and shaped by many influences.
-For several years, I offered therapeutic support within an ecotherapy setting and designed wellbeing programmes for Coed Lleol/Small Woods Wales, a national social forestry charity.
-I’ve woven these experiences together with learning from the University of Derby’s research on Nature Connectedness, and Nick Totton’s Wild Therapy approach.
+For several years, I offered therapeutic support within an ecotherapy setting.
+I have developed wellbeing programmes for Coed Lleol/Small Woods Wales, a national social forestry charity.
+My approach to Outdoor therapy has been developed through learning from the University of Derby’s research on Nature Connectedness, and Nick Totton’s Wild Therapy approach.
 I am also trained as a Natural Mindfulness Guide, supporting others to cultivate presence and connection outdoors.
 More than anything, it is my ever-deepening relationship with the more than and other than human world that continues to be my greatest teacher.

 Logo of the British Association for Counsellors and Psychotherapists